zzhang82/web422/notes/angular-forms-intro.md

 <form (ngSubmit)='onSubmit()'>
 ```

 The above will execute the method "onSubmit" (to be added) when the form is submitted.
-If we wish to pass a reference to the specific form to the onSubmit() event handler, we can use 'ngForm' to assign a reference variable ([Template Reference Variables](https://angular.io/guide/template-syntax#ref-vars) to the form itself, and pass it to onSubmit().
+If we wish to pass a reference to the specific form to the onSubmit() event handler, we can use 'ngForm' to assign a reference variable (see: [Template Reference Variables](https://angular.io/guide/template-syntax#ref-vars)) to the form itself, and pass it to onSubmit().

 If we decide to do this, our onSubmit handler will take the form: